src-dbgr/personal-website/README.md

-# Personal website
+# Personal web app

-This project hosts the code base for my personal web application develop in Gatsby.js
+This project hosts the code base for my personal web application developed in Gatsby.js

 Note:
 - Text content is administered separately from this application via Strapi API